meng2468/AIOps-Challenge/information/impl_literature/trace_anomaly/README.md

 ###### Approach (RIP)
 >To train the models, we need not only trace logs under successful executions but also trace logs under erroneous executions.

+#### Anomaly Detection from System Tracing Data using Multimodal Deep Learning

+###### Feasibility
+- Definitely applicable to our project
+- Would surrender parent / child information of calls

+###### Approach
+One model for structure, one for response time
+- LSTM with softmax to predict probabilities for next label in trace (meant to learn underlying execution paths)
+- LSTM regression on response time for next event (msle)

+Merges both modalities on the first LSTM layer